gsidhu/buzee-tauri/logbook.md

     - Dividing into tokio threads makes the app panic quit when running read operations.
 Tried using a connection pool and it didn't help either.
 So, sticking to a single thread for all types of files for now.
 Maybe sort them by file size and run the smallest files first?
   - [x] Use state management for storing reference to child processes.
 Use single sync button on the front end.
 - Detect paths/files in OneDrive, Google Drive, Dropbox, etc. and ignore them.
-- Add graceful error handling using logger instead of panic.
+- Add graceful error handling (`unwrap_or`) using logger instead of panic (esp. on `unwrap` values).
-- Clean up the connection requests using the pool.
+- [x] Clean up the connection requests using the pool.
 - Figure out how to pass types to tauri commands.
 - Add logging to a file + sentry/firebase events.
 - ?
 Add a tray icon and menubar window.
 - ?
 Implement `frecency`.
 Sort search results by `frecency`.
 Maybe weave `last_opened` into the formula?
+- ?
+Maybe use a separate index for search suggestions.
+It makes too many queries to the SQLite db.
 - Allow searching by `created_at`, `last_modified` or `last_opened`.
 - [x] Figure out how to add app menu and context menus.
 - [x] Add code for indexing file contents.